 1. Reference is made to the Balancing and Settlement Code (the BSC) for the Electricity Industry in Great Britain and, in particular, to the definition of "Party Service Line".

-2. This is Party Service Line PSL100, Version 2.0 relating to generic requirements for the following:
+[MEM]2.
+This is Party Service Line PSL100, Version 2.1 relating to generic requirements for the following:

 Licensed Distribution System Operators (LDSOs);